openfoodfacts/openfoodfacts-server/docs/api/index.md

 ### General principles

 - You can search for product information, including many useful computed values.
 - Suppose we don't have the information you need on a specific product.
 In that case, you (or your users) can upload the product photos, and the backend (and our AI algorithms!) will process them, generating helpful info.
-The photos will also be available for the users of OpenFoodFacts and every other API user.
+The photos will also be available for the users of Open Food Facts and every other API user.
 - You could also ask your user to enter some of the information about the product (like name, category, and weight) so that they immediately get the computed info.

 > Generally, the more information we have about a product, the more we can compute it.

+## Rate limits

+To protect our infrastructure, we enforce rate-limits on the API and the website.
+The following limits apply:

+- 100 req/s for all read product queries (`GET /api/v*/product` requests or product page).
+There is no limit on product write queries.
+- 10 req/s for all search queries (`GET /api/v*/search` or `GET /cgi/search.pl` requests)

+If these limits are reached, we reserve the right to deny you the access to the website and the API through IP address ban.
+If your IP has been banned, feel free to send us an email to explain us the reason why you reached the limits: reverting the ban is possible.

+If your requests come from your users directly (ex: mobile app), the rate limits will apply per user.

+If you need to fetch a significant fraction of the database, it's recommended to [download the data as a CSV or JSONL file directly](https://world.openfoodfacts.org/data).
+If you need to download images in bulk, we [have a guide for that](./how-to-download-images.md).

 ### If your users do not expect a result immediately (e.g., Inventory apps)